azcastillo/covermymeds_project/README.md

 # CoverMyMeds Project:

 ## Project Overview
-* Created two models for predicting prior authorization information.
+* Two part project in which I created two models to make predictions based on prior authorization information.

 * Part 1 of the project consisted of creating a model predicting whether a prior authorization would be needed based upon pharmacy claims data.
 This portion of the prject also consisted of exploratory data analysis in which the following questions were answered: